3D-Prover: Diversity Driven Theorem Proving With Determinantal Point Processes: Introduction

-These challenges motivate our proposed approach, \textbf{D}iversity \textbf{D}riven \textbf{D}eterminantal \textbf{P}oint \textbf{P}rocess \textbf{P}rover (\sysname{}). \sysname{} adds an extra `dimension' to existing proving systems by including a filtering mechanism on top of the existing tactic generation and search components. \sysname{} uses Determinantal Point Processes~\citep{kulesza_determinantal_2012} to prune the proof search space by filtering tactic candidates to a diverse and high quality subset.
-The large amount of synthetic data generated from proof attempts enables us to learn the effect tactics have on the environment, including the likelihood of an error and the execution time.
+These challenges motivate our proposed approach, \textbf{D}iversity \textbf{D}riven \textbf{D}eterminantal \textbf{P}oint \textbf{P}rocess \textbf{P}rover (\sysname{}). \sysname{} adds an extra `dimension' to existing proving systems by including a filtering mechanism on top of the existing tactic generation and search components. \sysname{} uses Determinantal Point Processes~\citep{kulesza_determinantal_2012} to prune the search space by filtering tactics to diverse and high quality subsets.
+The rich synthetic data generated from proof attempts enables us to learn the effect tactics have on the environment, including the error likelihood and execution time.
 We leverage this to generate tactic representations which reflect their semantics, which \sysname{} uses to filter tactics based on a combination of their diversity and quality. \sysname{} allows for a direct tradeoff between search objectives, with hyperparameters controlling the weighting of error, time and diversity in the filtering process. \sysname{} is a general approach which can be used to augment any underlying tactic generator.
-We demonstrate this by augmenting the open source ReProver LLM to obtain a significant improvement in the success rate, execution time and diversity of tactics, and the overall proof success rate.

-We summarize our contributions as follows: \begin{itemize} \item We study the feasibility of learning the environment dynamics of proving systems.
+We demonstrate this by augmenting the popular ReProver and InternLM2.5-Step-Prover LLMs to obtain a significant improvement in the success rate, execution time and diversity of tactics, and the overall proof success rate.
+To summarise our contributions: \begin{itemize} \item We study the feasibility of learning the environment dynamics of proving systems.
 We demonstrate tactic representations which capture the likely effect on the environment, using them to predict the likelihood of success and execution time of a tactic, as well as the resulting proof state or error message. \item We propose a novel edge filtering approach using Determinantal Point Processes~\citep{kulesza_k-dpps_2011}, which leverage these representations to select semantically diverse subsets of quality tactics.
-Our method is modular and can be used with any underlying tactic model. \item We evaluate our approach by augmenting ReProver~\citep{yang_leandojo_2023} on the miniF2F~\citep{zheng_minif2f_2021} benchmark, where we demonstrate a significant improvement in the tactic success rate, diversity and overall proof success rate. \end{itemize}
+Our method is modular and can be used with any tactic generator. \item We evaluate our approach by augmenting ReProver~\citep{yang_leandojo_2023} on the miniF2F~\citep{zheng_minif2f_2021} benchmarks, where we demonstrate a significant improvement in the tactic success rate, diversity and overall proof rate. \end{itemize}